Employee Retention Strategies

 Mentor and Lead Continuously

-Most employees in today’s companies are Generation Z people—a quarter of a global workforce.
+Most employees in today’s companies are Generation Z people—a quarter of the global workforce

 They crave truth, want individual expression, and believe in dialogue & analytics to solve problems.